Makes one 20x30cm cake.

 For the chocolate hazelnut filling.

 For the white cocolate mocha filling.

 - 100g white chocolate, melted

 - 1 tablespoon dark rum

-Mix melted dark chocolate and chopped hazelnuts into one half of the filling.
-Dissolve coffee in a tablespoon or rum and stir it into the other half of the filling.
-Add melted white chocolate and combine.
+Melted dark chocolate and chopped hazelnuts should be mixed into one half of the filling.
+Pour a tablespoon of rum over the coffee and stir it into the other half of the filling.
+Mix in the melted white chocolate.

 For the mocha whipped cream.